RetroDECK/ES-DE/USERGUIDE-DEV.md

 Various settings that affect the user interface.

+**Theme set**

+The theme set to use.
+Defaults to rbsimple-DE which is shipped with the application.
+There are two types of theme sets; the new type which was introduced with ES-DE v1.3 and legacy themes that are supported for backward compatibility with RetroPie EmulationStation.
+The use of legacy themes is however discouraged as their functionality is very limited.
+As well the backward compabitility will likely be removed at some point in the future.

+**Theme variant**

+Non-legacy theme sets optionally support variants which are a type of theme profiles defined by the theme author.
+This could be things like light and dark color schemes or modes with or without the video player enabled for instance.

+**Theme aspect ratio**

+Non-legacy theme sets could optionally be optimized for different screen aspect ratios.
+ES-DE supports 16:9, 16:10, 3:2, 4:3, 5:4, 21:9 and 32:9 in both horizontal and vertical orientation but it's completely up to the theme author which of these are supported by the theme set.

+**Legacy gamelist view style**

+Sets the view style to _Automatic, Basic, Detailed or Video_ for legacy themes.
+See the description [above](USERGUIDE-DEV.md#gamelist-view) in this document for more information regarding view styles. _Variants_ have replaced gamelist view styles for non-legacy themes so this option will be grayed out if a modern theme set has been selected.

+**Legacy transition style**

+Transition animation when navigating between gamelists, or between systems on the System view carousel.
+Can be set to _Slide, Fade_ or _Instant_.
+Only applicable for legacy themes as the newer type of theme sets lets the theme author define the transition animations in a more fine-grained manner.
+Therefore this option will be grayed out if a modern theme set has been selected.

 **Gamelist on startup**

 If set to _None_, the system view will be displayed.
 Any other value will jump to that game system automatically on startup.

-**Gamelist view style**

-Sets the view style to _Automatic, Basic, Detailed, Video_ or _Grid_.
-See the description [above](USERGUIDE-DEV.md#gamelist-view) in this document for more information regarding view styles.

-**Transition style**

-Transition animation when navigating between gamelists, or between systems on the System view carousel.
-Can be set to _Slide, Fade_ or _Instant_.

-**Theme set**

-The theme set to use.
-Defaults to rbsimple-DE which is shipped with the application.

-**UI mode**

-Sets the user interface mode for the application to _Full, Kiosk_ or _Kid_.
-See the description [above](USERGUIDE-DEV.md#ui-modes) in this document for additional information.

 **Default sort order**